Art of Grief

 Cath Francis pots feel as though they are made of stardust.
 The beautiful black and dark brown smoke fired pots with their delicate white dust constellations are like holding a mysterious universe in the palm of your hand.
+She is able to make personalised pots for a small amount of your loved ones ashes to sit on a shrine or memorial space in your home.

 Cath lives and works from her rural home in West Penwith, Cornwall.
 She has a deep commitment to contributing to DUST as a project and as a space where her work can contribute to conversations relating to death and dying.